 Radical local excision

 The affected part of the vulva is removed.
-The surgeon may also take out some healthy tissue around the cancerous tissue (a wide local excision).
-This may mean that a significant portion of the vulva is removed.
+The surgeon may also take out a small border of healthy tissue around the cancerous tissue (a wide local excision).
+This may mean that a large part of the vulva is removed.

 The surgeon removes the entire vulva, sometimes including the clitoris.
-Usually, nearby lymph nodes are also removed (lymph node dissection).
+A complete radical vulvectomy also removes deep tissue around the vulva.
+Usually, nearby lymph nodes are also removed - this is called a lymph node dissection (see below).

 Lymph node dissection

 The lymph nodes (also called lymph glands) are part of the lymphatic system.
-Vulvar cancer typically spreads first to the lymph nodes in the groin, so these nodes are often removed from one or both sides of the groin.
-This is called an inguinal lymph node dissection.
+Cancer cells can spread from the vulva to the lymph nodes in the groin, so your doctor may suggest removing these nodes from one or both sides.
+This is called an inguinal lymph node dissection or lymphadenectomy.

 Sentinel lymph node biopsy

-A sentinel lymph node biopsy can help the doctor avoid removing more lymph nodes than necessary and thus minimise side effects such as lymphoedema (see above).
+A sentinel lymph node biopsy can help the doctor avoid removing more lymph nodes than necessary and minimise side effects such as lymphoedema (see below).
 Your doctor will talk to you about this type of biopsy and the associated risks.

 The surgeon will aim to remove all of the vulvar cancer while preserving as much normal tissue as possible.
 However, it is essential to remove a margin of healthy tissue around the cancer to reduce the risk of the cancer coming back (recurring) in the same area.

-It is usually possible to stitch the remaining skin together, but if a large area of skin is removed, you may need a skin graft or skin flap.
-To do this, the surgeon may take a thin piece of skin from another part of your body (usually your thigh or abdomen) and stitch it onto the operation site.
-It may be possible to move flaps of skin in the vulvar area to cover the wound.
-The graft or flap will be done as part of the initial operation, sometimes with the involvement of a reconstructive (plastic) surgeon.
+Most women will be able to have the remaining skin drawn together with stitches, but if a large area of skin is removed, you may need a skin graft or skin flap.
+To do this, the surgeon may take a thin piece of skin from another part of your body (usually your abdomen or thigh) and stitch it onto the operation site.
+It may also be possible to move flaps of skin in the vulvar area to cover the wound.
+The graft or flap will be done as part of the initial operation, sometimes with the assistance of a reconstructive (plastic) surgeon.